ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Introduction

-As an initial step towards addressing these challenges and to provide a baseline for future work, we introduce \methodname to jointly reconstruct two hands with an articulated object in \freeform interaction. \methodname uses an encoder-decoder architecture to estimate parameters of the \mano hand model for the two hands, and our articulated object model.
-We experiment with two variations of decoders for \methodname: a one-shot decoder and an iterative decoder.
-We provide different experimental protocols for evaluation, and evaluate \methodname both qualitatively and quantitatively.
+As an initial step towards addressing these challenges, and to provide baselines for future work, we introduce \methodname to reconstruct the motions of two hands and an articulated object from a video. \methodname uses an encoder-decoder architecture to estimate parameters of the \mano hand model~\cite{mano} for the two hands, and our articulated object model.
+We experiment with two variations of \methodname: a single-frame model and a temporal model with a recurrent architecture inspired by\ccite{kocabas2020vibe}.
+We provide qualitative and quantitative results for future comparison.